14-825-GenAI-and-LLM/course-project-Srishti-Chouhan/README.md

 - langchain-google-vertexai 0.1.0
 - langchain 0.1.9

-The detailed list of all the libraries that have been installed while installing these main libraries are present in the requirements.txt file on our project GitHub.
+The detailed list of all the libraries that have been installed while installing these main libraries are present in the requirements.txt file.

 ## Variables to be updated/replaced: